The Legend of Lotus Spring

 The Legend of Lotus Spring is a graphical adventure computer game co-developed by Women Wise and Xing Xing and released on Valentine's Day in 2000 in North America.
 It was originally released by Xing Xing in 1998 in China.

 Development

-Conception
+The game began as a project to digitally recreate the destroyed Garden of Perfect Brightness in Beijing.
+The project's founder, Lifeng Wang, was a graduate of the University of British Columbia and had secured the support of two of the university's computer graphics research groups, the Media and Graphics Interdisciplinary Centre (MAGIC) and Imager Laboratory.
+To finance the project, the Vancouver-based private company Xing Xing Computer Graphics was founded to commercialize the project via video games set in the digital reconstruction.
+Lotus Spring is the first of those games.

-The game was created by Vancouver-based developer Xing Xing.
 The Toronto-based publisher Women Wise found out about the game by accident; Xing Xing had sent it to many publishers, and they had found it on someone's reject pile.
-WomenWise founder and producer Anne-Marie Huurre took and played it, and thought it was worth pursuing.
-Women Wise decided that the game's fringe target market should be "older girls, young women".
+Women Wise founder and producer Anne-Marie Huurre took and played it, and thought it was worth pursuing.
+Women Wise, a company founded in the late 1990s whose corporate culture and goals are centered on encouraging women to become involved with new technology, decided that the game's fringe target market should be "older girls, young women".
 This is because Huurre had a positive response when she tested the finished game on women due to its animation, visuals, and pace.